koodikoulu/koodikoulu.fi/README.md

 * `GOOGLE_KEY`
   * The API key for Google maps.
 * `SLACK_CHANNEL`
-  * The email addresss where notifications about new events will be sent.
+  * The email address where notifications about new events will be sent.
 It doesn't have to be a Slack channel, but we think that it's a good idea.

 Contributing
 ------------